 But similar to Niagara, once your project is underway, there’s no going back, no time to reflect, and no real option to change course.
 You’ll drown before getting a chance to start over and make tweaks.
 (OK, a little dramatic, but basically true.)

 Pros: Do you work in construction?
 Do you build airplanes with your bare hands?
+Do you manage complicated construction schedules?
 The Waterfall methodology is great for anyone who makes expensive, physical things in a process that repeats itself.
 And in terms of smaller endeavors, if you’re an excellent planner working on a project where the scope and requirements are extremely clear, the Waterfall method can help you land on a successful, predictable result.
 You do it once and you do it right.

 Cons: The Waterfall methodology is a rigid approach to project management.
 It assumes you have all the requirements upfront and no surprises will come up forcing you to deviate from the plan.
 For most teams, this simply isn’t a realistic way to work on a daily basis.
 People get sick.
 Things change.
 You need to be able to work dynamically and quickly pivot into new directions.